MatinatorX/meshagent-ubuntucore/README.md

 To configure, call meshagent while passing the URL and the MeshID.
 These can be found in the Linux/BSD section of the "Add Agent" option on your MeshCentral website.
 For example:

 `meshagent https://meshcentral.com 'fDPvApR25JcO0rNaOQu7YzWBuYwu5ydmvKjWCT@U9e27IZrD7EE9tAMUObzBwORK'`

+## Building the Snap

+If building on an Ubuntu Core device, you will have to install the classic snap first, then enter the classic snap shell.

+`sudo snap install classic --beta --devmode`

+`classic`

+Then, install snapcraft:

+`sudo snap install snapcraft`.

+If using an older version of Ubuntu Core, you may have to install with apt:

+`apt install snapcraft`

+Copy the source folders somewhere, such as your home directory.

+Edit line 22 of `/meshsnap/snapcraft.yaml` to point to where you copied the /meshsource/ folder.

+Run `snapcraft` within the /meshsnap/ directory to build.
+The snap file will output to the same directory.